Under the Fair Trading Act it is unlawful for a business to mislead consumers about their products or about consumers’ rights.

 If you have bought something because of a misleading advertisement and you can show that the trader has breached the Fair Trading Act you should complain directly to the trader about it and if that does not work you can go to the Disputes Tribunal to make a claim.

-You can complain to the Commerce Commission to make a complaint.
+You can complain to the Commerce Commission.
 They don’t act on behalf of individuals, but they do investigate complaints relating to breaches of the Fair Trading Act and can take action against the trader.
-You can use their online complaint form or call 0800 943600.

 You can also complain to the Advertising Standards Authority.
 This is a free service which allows you to complain about any advertisement which breaches the Advertising Code of Standards.
 They have codes covering different types of advertising.